vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/vtex-platform-overview.md

 [Help Center](https://help.vtex.com/)

-The Help Center contains beginner tutorials, reference guides and troubleshooting articles about the VTEX Admin panel.
+The Help Center contains beginner tutorials, reference guides, and troubleshooting articles about the VTEX Admin panel.

 [Community](https://community.vtex.com/?_ga=2.198523433.743584735.1647618303-1974737580.1645714642)

-The VTEX Community is an ecosystem where our clients and partners can interact, ask questions, and exchange information among themselves.
+VTEX Community is an ecosystem where our clients and partners can interact, ask questions, and exchange information among themselves.
 It is the go-to place to find answers and talk about VTEX products.

 [Support](https://help.vtex.com/en/support)

 All customers have access to the services provided by our Technical Support team.
 These specialists are extensively prepared to give you the best experience possible when solving your tickets.
-To contact them, you need to open a ticket to VTEX support.
+To contact them, you need to open a ticket with VTEX support.